shijiansj/DeepCatra/DeepCatra/learning/README.md

 This is the explanation of the `learning` directory.

-## Install
+## Package dependency

-Before running the code，you need first install the package as follows:
+Before running the code, please first install the package `torch1.7.0`.

-torch1.7.0

 ## Usage